gernst/easyparse/README.md

 left recursion by packrat parsing.

 The [fastparse](http://www.lihaoyi.com/fastparse)
-library for Scala provides a similar interface, but has many additional (cool!) features.
+library for Scala provides a similar interface, but has many additional (cool!) features and it is designed for speed.

 No measurements on efficiency so far, but the library is probably rather slow.
 If you need speed, try a LALR parser generator instead, such as [beaver](http://beaver.sourceforge.net).

-No scanner functionality is provided. [jFlex](http://jflex.de) is really nice.

 TODOs
 -----

-- string based API with regular expression scanning and explicit whitespace
 - transparently hook parse trees into the generation of semantic values

     def parse: Tree[A]